04 Apr

 More Difficult To Raise Finance

-It can be more difficult to raise finance as a sole trader as potential investors may view you as a higher risk.
+Raising finance as a sole trader can be more difficult, as potential investors may view you as a higher risk.
 Banks are also less likely to offer loans to sole traders.
 This is because a limited company has shareholders who can be held responsible if the business fails.

 No Separate Legal Entity

 As a sole trader, you are not recognised as a separate legal entity.
-This means that you cannot enter into contracts in your own name; all contracts must be made in the name of your business.
-If you were to enter into a contract with another party, and your business subsequently went bankrupt, they could sue you personally to recover any money they lost.
+This means you cannot enter into contracts in your name; all contracts must be made in the name of your business.
+If you were to agree with another party, and your business subsequently went bankrupt, they could sue you personally to recover any money they lost.

 Tax May Not Be Efficient